Jamaica, West Indies

 Spanish settlers arrived in 1510 introducing two commodities that would profoundly shape Jamaica and the Atlantic world’s future: sugar and enslaved Africans.
 The British took control of the island in 1655 and over the course of the next 100 years, Jamaica became a major world sugar producer.
 Jamaica accounted for 42 percent of sugar imported into Britain alone.

-The slave trade is said to have forcibly transported over twelve million Africans from their homeland, with approximately six hundred thousand coming to Jamaica.
+The slave trade is said to have forcibly transported over ten million Africans from their homeland, with approximately six hundred thousand coming to Jamaica.
 Many Africans that were taken to Jamaica on British and American ships originated in the Gold Coast of West Africa.
 Many of the Africans who would arrive in Jamaica came from the Fante, Ashanti, Coromantee, Ibo and Yoruba people largely what is present-day Ghana and Nigeria

 During the eighteenth century, sugar cultivation became Jamaica’s main source of income.
 The sugar industry was labor-intensive and hundreds of thousands of enslaved Africans were forcibly transported to Jamaica to work on large sugar plantations, mills and boiling houses.
 English merchant Thomas Tyron reported with vivid detail the horrific conditions within a Caribbean Sugar Plantation in 1700: